Search results for:

 When using the Hostwinds VPS or Dedicated Server to host your cPanel and WHM applications, the first time you access it will prompt you to perform some initial one-time setup steps.
-This guide will discuss the cPanel and WHM initial setup process and is intended for Hostwinds clients who have a Cloud VPS with a cPanel license.
+This guide will discuss the cPanel and WHM initial setup process and is intended for Hostwinds clients with a Cloud VPS with a cPanel license.

 Step 1: Log into your WHM using the root user and associated password.
 These are included in the welcome email sent at the time of the creation of the server.
 There is also a link in the same email that opens the login page to your WHM portal.
-Alternatively, manually typing the IP Address of the server and using port 2087 will also bring you to the login page.
+Alternatively, manually typing the server's IP Address and using port 2087 will also bring you to the login page.
 The URL looks like this:

 And you will arrive at the login page for your WHM install.
-You may receive a “Page not secure” error message in your browser.
-This is normal, and to be expected.
+You may receive a "Page not secure" error message in your browser.
+This is normal and to be expected.
 Follow the instructions in your browser to continue to the login page.